AlexAvlonitis/spider-gopher/readme.md

 # Spider Gopher

-Pracising Go, simple web crawler, prints all the links (stdout) of a given URL(constant)
+Pracising Go, simple concurrent web crawler, prints all the links (stdout) of a given URL (fixed)

 ### Run
 ```